MikeFot/android--sample-architecture/README.md

-# Android Architecture Components Sample with Clean, DI, and RX
+# Android Architecture Components Sample
+## with Clean, DI, RX, and Kotlin

+WIP - will update Readme soon!